How to create the best cold calling script

 7. Encourage the interlocutor to take action.
 The specific action should be related to the goals you have for the call.
 Ask for their email address, invite them to a meeting, or agree on another call – the possibilities here are endless.
 For example: “Would you like to schedule a free consultation?” or “Could I send you our portfolio/a dedicated offer via email?”.

-8. Thank for the call.
-Yet again - this step might be obvious, but you should always keep in mind to stay polite, no matter the outcome of the call.
+8. Thank you for the call.
+Yet again – this step might be obvious, but you should always keep in mind to stay polite, no matter the outcome of the call

 Are you ready to take action yourself?
 Prepare your own script and use CloudTalk to make your cold calling campaigns even more efficient.